 A debugger is a program that helps you find bugs by stepping through the program one step at a time, letting you examine memory and register contents along the way.
 A source debugger is a debugger that allows you to tie the debugging operation directly to the source code of a program.
-This means that the debugger lets you look at the source code as you typed it in.
+This means that the debugger allows you to look at the source code as you typed it in - complete with symbols, labels, and comments.

 The debugger we will be looking at is GDB - the GNU Debugger.
 This application is present on almost all GNU/Linux distributions.
-It can debug programs in multiple languages, including assembly language.
+It can debug programs in multiple programming languages, including assembly language.